yy404/showcase/NPCM/README.md

 ## 1. Workflow Documentation

-The workflow of using NPC Manager System was documented, based on the [video tutorials](https://www.youtube.com/watch?v=vZ2Svyb1vio&list=PLziQlhUd357hXTKzhm_U5WswPrbJbVRRO).
+The workflow of using NPC Manager System was documented, based on its [video tutorials](https://www.youtube.com/watch?v=vZ2Svyb1vio&list=PLziQlhUd357hXTKzhm_U5WswPrbJbVRRO).

 This document was used to report weekly to the project leader.

 [Document Available Online as Google Doc](https://docs.google.com/document/d/1iXxkULiVVd8wTTEx0adqSmqz9vc8MzKe12o9aDRWOKQ/edit)